Westmoreland Mall: Opening

 On February 28, 1977, the 850000 sqft Westmoreland Mall officially opened its doors with Kaufmann's and Sears as the anchor stores and 89 other retailers.

 Special events at the new mall included a visit by Mr. McFeely (played by David Newell) of Mister Rogers' Neighborhood.
-The mall's South Annex (now Westmoreland Crossing), originally anchored by Shop 'n Save, opened in 1978.
+An adjacent shopping center, originally known as the South Annex and later as Westmoreland Crossing, was developed in 1978.
+Its early tenants included Shop 'n Save and Murphy's Mart.
+The Westmoreland Mall Shop 'n Save was acquired by the Charley family in 1983.

 As the years passed, the mall continued to grow, with the addition of Troutman's Department Store (later replaced by Pomeroy's and The Bon-Ton) and 80000 sqft of additional retail space in 1979.
 By the mid-1980s, the convenience center at the South Annex was constructed, with 40000 sqft of space for 12 to 15 new stores and restaurants.
 At this time, the mall was owned and operated by The Kravco Company, now Simon Property Group.
-The rapid growth of Westmoreland Mall brought increasing pressure to smaller cross-town rival Greengate Mall, which was anchored by Horne's, JCPenney and Montgomery Ward.
-Greengate took proactive measures to remain competitive with Westmoreland Mall as it completed a makeover in 1981 and attempted to remerchandise and lease the center to new merchants well into the late 1980s.